chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/overview.md

 # Concepts
 ## Null hypothesis
-- **Null hypothesis** — a default hypothesis that a quantity to be measured is zero (null).
+A default hypothesis that a quantity to be measured is zero (null).
 - The null hypothesis is true if data values are drawn from the hypothesized distribution.

 ## p-value
-- The probability of obtaining observed, or more extreme, results when the null hypothesis is true.
+The probability of obtaining observed, or more extreme, results when the null hypothesis is true.
 - The probability that an observed difference could have just occurred by chance.
 - A p-value near zero provides evidence *against* the null hypothesis.